motoharu-gosuto/psvcd/README.md

 This section is used to select 1 of 8 data lines and feed output to FT232h chip.
 Section can be found in the bottom left part of schematic file.
 Data transfer between game cart and PS Vita is bidirectional.
 That means that we may use tristate buffers as well.
-Though buffers are optional.
+Though I think these buffers are optional.
-Output of multiplexer can be controlled with G (enable) signal.
+Output of multiplexer just can be controlled with G (enable) signal.

 Required parts are:
 - 74HC244N: Octal tristate buffer.
-- 74HC151N: 8-dine to 1-dine data multiplexer.
+- 74HC151N: 8-line to 1-line data multiplexer.

 Main idea is to connect data lines D0-D7 to 74HC244N.
 Output of 74HC244N should be connected to 74HC151N.
 74HC151N will allow to select one of 8 data lines.
 Others will be tristate.
 Address lines of 74HC151N are connected to GPIO pins of FT232h.
-Enable pins of 74HC244N should be connected to GPIO pin of FT232h.
+Enable pins of 74HC244N should be connected to single GPIO pin of FT232h.

 This will allow to select and read 1 of 8 data lines while others will be tristate.
 Address of line and read/write mode will be controlled by FT232h.